clulab/SBM_2022_LIvES/README.md

 ## Conference Handout

+### 0. Definitions

+We created this small glossary for those who are unfamiliar with machine learning and AI terminology but would like to learn more about our work.

+1. [Natural Language Processing (NL)](https://en.wikipedia.org/wiki/Natural_language_processing).
+A field of research and engineering concerned with the computational analysis of natural language data.
+2. [Machine Learning (ML)](https://en.wikipedia.org/wiki/Machine_learning).
+A field of research and engineering concerned with the study of algorithms that, through applied statistics, improve on their own predictions over different kinds of data.
+3. [Diarization](https://en.wikipedia.org/wiki/Speaker_diarisation).
+In NLP it is the detection of speaker turns, AKA who spoke what and when.
+4. [Annotation](https://en.wikipedia.org/wiki/Data_curation).
+In computational and data management fields, data annotation is the process of recording the analysis of particular instances of data into any format. ***It is commonly referred to as "data coding"*** and it is part of data curation.
+5. [Language/ML models](https://en.wikipedia.org/wiki/Language_model).
+Statistical representations of human language are abstracted from large quantities of data through machine learning or artificial intelligence.
+They are either meant to aid analyses or the result of new analyses.
 ### Background

 - We faced ***challenges related to data re-usability*** while working on a secondary analysis of the Lifestyle Intervention for oVarian cancer Enhanced Survival (***LIvES***), GOG 0225.